gamingwithevets/sneky/README.md

 ## Building a Binary
 If you want to build your own binary, especially for versions older than `v1.0.0b`, first, of course, you need to clone the repo.
 In addition to Pygame and Python, you need Pyinstaller.
 To install it, just use `pip install pyinstaller`.
-Making a command of your own is very hard, so run this command (`path-to-repo`) with the path to the cloned repo.
+Making a command of your own is very hard, so run this command, replacing `path-to-repo` with the path to the cloned repo.
 `pyinstaller --noconfirm --onefile --console --name "sneky" --runtime-tmpdir "." --add-data "path-to-repo/game.py;." --add-data "path-to-repo/logger.py;." --add-data "path-to-repo/menu.py;." --add-data "path-to-repo/audio;audio/" --add-data "path-to-repo/fonts;fonts/" --add-data "path-to-repo/images;images/" "path-to-repo/main.py"`
 Run that, and in the `dist` folder of the repo folder, there should be a file called `sneky.exe`.
 Now you can share it with your friends who doesn't have Python!